Empirically explaining SGD from a line search perspective

 \section{On the similarity of the shape of full-batch losses along lines}

 The visualization of the full-batch loss along 10000 lines suggests that the shape of this loss does not vary significantly during the training process.
 For a more detailed investigation, the Mean Absolute Error (MAE) of the full-batch loss between each pair of lines is analyzed on a relevant interval.
 Since solely the shape of the loss is of interest and not the offset, each loss along a line is shifted along the y-axis, such that the minimum is at zero.
 The interval from $s\in[-0.2,0.2]$ is considered for SGD and from $s\in[-0.5,0.5]$ for SGD with momentum.
-This ensures that the minimum position and the origin are always included.
-The resulting distance matrices are depicted in Figure \ref{fig:_similarity_matrices}.
+The latter ensures that the minimum position and the origin are always included.
+The resulting distance matrices are depicted in Figure \ref{la_fig_similarity_matrices}.
 They show that \textbf{only the shapes of the full-batch loss of the very first lines vary strongly, whereas, later shapes behave more alike.
-In particular, the full-batch loss along consecutive lines behave similarly.} This favors optimization with fixed step sizes, since the optimal update step does not change much.
-These results are also valid for the full-batch loss along each line in multiple noisy gradient directions starting from the same position in parameter space (Appendix Figure \ref{fig:_similarity_matrices_on_position}).
+In particular, the full-batch loss along consecutive lines behaves similarly.} This favors optimization with fixed step sizes, since the optimal update step does not change much.
+These results are also valid for the full-batch loss along each line in multiple noisy gradient directions starting from the same position in parameter space (Appendix Figure \ref{la_fig_similarity_matrices_on_position}).